 Some of the psychological symptoms of cocaine overdose include:

 Overcoming Cocaine Addiction with Renaissance

 Here at Renaissance Recovery Center, we understand the challenges and roadblocks to expect when treating cocaine addiction.
 We are also adequately positioned to help you overcome these obstacles.

-Invest in yourself and the best cocaine addiction treatment in OC by calling us today at 866.330.9449
+Invest in yourself and the best cocaine addiction treatment by calling the Renaissance admissions team today at 866.330.9449